 Real Estate (Regulation and Development) Act,2016

 - The Real Estate (Regulation and Development) Act, 2016 received Presidential assent on 25th March 2016.
-The Act seeks to establish the Real Estate Regulatory Authority (RERA) for regulation and promotion of the real estate sector and to ensure sale of plot, apartment or building, as the case may be, or sale of real estate project, in an efficient and transparent manner.
+The Act seeks to establish the Real Estate Regulatory Authority (RERA) for regulation and promotion of the real estate sector and to ensure the sale of plots, apartments or buildings, as the case may be, or sale of real estate projects, in an efficient and transparent manner.

 Features of the Act